The Therapy Approach

 To find out more about trauma informed practice, please click here to visit for more information about the Power Threat Meaning Framework or the Scottish Government website

-are used to gain an understanding of what has had happened in the past and the issues you wish to address.
-Together you would then decide on how best way to support you with this.
+If you would like to start working together, your first few appointments are used to gain an understanding of the issues you would like to address and an understanding of your life story.
+Together we would then decide on how best way to support you with these issues.

 To give some ideas of what sessions may look like in practice, therapy sessions may focus on things such as: